Shalabyelectronics/CoffeApiProject/README.md

 # Cafe RESTful api practice project
-This project is about practicing creating your RESTFUL API by using Flask Frameware and POSTman tool to create our API Documentation.
+This project is about practicing creating your RESTFUL API by using Flask Framework and POSTman tool to create our API Documentation.

 ![overview](https://user-images.githubusercontent.com/57592040/163733886-8f4ca1ce-43d0-4bf9-b300-63bb73995329.gif)

-## Designing your API Servecies
+## Designing your RESTFUL API
+REST mean **Representational State Transfer**
 When you start thinking about building your own RESTful API you need to know what services you are going to provide throw it to the end user.
 So with this practice we are going to build a Cafes informations providers API that mean we are going to create a cafes database to collects cafes data as below:
 Cafe name, Cafe location, Cafe image, Cafe available seats, coffee prices and if it have toliet, wifi, sockets, and can take calls.